 Net-casting Spiders have a unique way of catching their prey.
 They make a small web in the form of a net held by the front legs that can be stretched out wide to envelop an unwary insect passing by.

 The spider has excellent eyesight, with a huge pair of forward facing eyes that help it to see at night.
 The genus commonly encountered in gardens is Deinopis.
-Another genus, Avella, has less prominent eyes.
+Another genus, Menneus, has less prominent eyes.

 Net-casting Spiders have stick-like bodies, with spindly legs.
 Members of the genus Deinopis have a large, prominent pair of eyes at the front of the head (hence their other common name of Ogre-faced Spiders) and vary in colouring from fawn to pinkish brown or chocolate brown.
-Members of the genus Avella have smaller eyes and have subtle greenish brown to grey patterning.
+Members of the genus Menneus have smaller eyes and have subtle greenish brown to grey patterning.
 The males are smaller and even more slender and stick-like than the females, and can differ from them in their colour and patterning.

 They are often seen on fine summer nights among garden shrubs and trees.

 Net-casting Spiders are widely distributed in forest habitats of south-eastern Australia.

 They are primarily nocturnal, feeding on ants, beetles, crickets and other spiders.